pran-7-5/eco_style/README.md

 ```
 Infrastructure
 ________________________________________________
 Ban public chairs, seats from cement, plastic, stone and metal.
 By wood only.
-Stop building statues...
+Stop building statues.
 Planet doesn't even like a stone to be picked up.

-Banning of street lights and poles = solar powered, 20 w LED enough ....should be mounted on a tree rather than steel pole.
+Banning of street lights and poles = solar powered, 20 w LED enough, should be mounted on a tree rather than steel pole.

 Equipments
 ________________________________________________